RSE-Sheffield/RSE-Sheffield.github.io/_project_descriptions/jade2.md

 key: jade2
 ---

-JADE II is a GPU-based, deep Learning focused, Tier-2 HPC system associated with 19 academic partners including Sheffield.
-It is the successor of the [JADE](http://www.jade.ac.uk/) system due to be decommissioned in 2021.
+JADE II was a GPU-based, deep Learning focused, Tier-2 HPC service associated with 19 academic partners including Sheffield.
+JADE II ceased to accept jobs on 2024-11-15 and will be decommissioned on 2025-01-06.
+JADE II was the successor of the [JADE](http://www.jade.ac.uk/) system, which was decommissioned in 2021.

-RSES is a local institutional contact and is involved in promoting the system, managing user access and on-boarding, provide on-going technical support and training.
+RSES has been a local institutional contact and has been involved in promoting the system, managing user access and on-boarding, and has provided on-going technical support and training.

 In order to train users and promote the use of the system, RSES have created an [Introduction to Deep Learning Course](https://rses-dl-course.github.io/), a one-day mixture of theoretical lectures and practical labs in Python and R.